 I ran a cluster delete, but see the error

 [Errno 11001] getaddrinfo failed

-Most commonly, this is caused by users having one or more Network Security Groups (NSGs) still in use and associated with the cluster.
+Most commonly, this error arises if you have one or more Network Security Groups (NSGs) still in use that are associated with the cluster.
 Remove them and attempt the delete again.

 I ran an upgrade, but now my pods are in crash loops, and readiness probes fail?

 Confirm your service principal hasn't expired.
 See: AKS service principal and AKS update credentials.